The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 If you loved the Giant Swing in Tschentenalp then you’ll be pleased to know that you can visit two more amazing swings today!

-These pair of swings that have been positioned in the Nara ski region are part of a project from Swing the World who installed swings in 11 different locations through the Ticino area.
+These pair of swings that have been positioned in the Nara ski region are part of a project from Swing the World which installed swings in 11 different locations throughout the Ticino area.
 (Hint: You’ll be able to visit another location the next day!)

 It was a bit of a struggle to find these swings first because I couldn’t find any proper information about them online but don’t worry, now you have me!
 First of all, you need to drive up to Cancori on a very narrow mountain road.